What is Comparative Fault?

 Comparative fault is a legal term for allocating the percentage of fault between parties who share responsibility for an accident.
 It is most commonly applied in car accidents but can come into play in other types of personal injury, such as slip and fall cases, as well.

 If you have been injured in an accident, comparative fault may have a very real impact because it impacts the amount of compensation you may receive.
 Most states follow a comparative fault model, but the exact laws in your state will affect how and when it will apply.
-A small handful of states instead follow a contributory fault, which sounds similar but leads to very different results, so it is important to speak with a lawyer in your state to understand your rights.
+A small handful of states instead follow a contributory fault, which sounds similar but leads to very different results, so it is important to speak with a personal injury lawyer in your state to understand your rights.

 How comparative fault works